probcomp/Venturecxx/refman/inference.rst

 inference operators will also accept a tag and a tag value as two separate arguments, and treat them as `minimal_subproblem(/?<tag>==<value>)`.

+**Note**: The argument lists of the inference operators below come out of Sphinx a bit weird.
+The intent is that the "tag_value" argument is required if and only if the "subproblem" argument is actually a raw tag, and immediately follows it.

+**Note 2**: The subproblem selection subsystem is not (yet) implemented in the Puma backend.
+If using Puma, use the tag/value invocation form.

 Any given random choice in an execution history can be tagged by an arbitrary number of tags; but for each tag it has, it must be given a unique value (if any).
 The most locally assigned value wins.